ahawker/adbpy/README.md

 This package is under active (slow) development and is not ready nor used by any other systems.

+### Goals

+* Provide a _mostly_ pure python implementation of the ADB protocol.
+* Communicate directly to `adbd` running on a device/emulator without the requirements of `adb server` running on the host.
+* Support synchronous and asynchronous (asyncio) APIs.
+* Handle command/connection/communication multiplexing, so a caller can run _background_ calls (stream logcat output) while executing other commands.

 ### Installation

 To install adbpy from [pip](https://pypi.python.org/pypi/pip):